CodeTanim/secure-chat/README.md

 ## Other Changes (Configuration for macOS)

 ### Endian.h Replacement
 - macOS does not include the `endian.h` header file as required by our application.
 To resolve this, a custom `endian.h` was created using a solution from [this Gist](https://gist.github.com/cute/a4e8de36b6d544d9121c7228bb9b94ec) and added to our project directory.
 This file should provide the necessary functions for endian conversion.
-Please verify if this implementation aligns well with our application's requirements.

 ### Compilation Issues and Fixes
 During compilation, several issues were addressed related to library linking and implicit function declarations: